 Bachelor of Arts - Communication

 Every human endeavor is enriched by our communication skills and knowledge.
-This program develops your leadership, critical thinking, writing, public speaking and presentation skills, using both traditional and digital media.
+This program develops your leadership, critical thinking, writing, public speaking and presentation skills, using traditional, broadcasting and digital media.
 You’ll hone your use of these methods and use them to solve real-world problems.

 In this program, you’ll engage in individual and group projects, opinion research and message development.
 Small classes are led by faculty with strong academic and professional experience.